schorrm/arm2riscv/docs/project_documentation.md

 The bank is at the size of 8 doublewords (=64 bits), 1 for the extra register in the Arm architecture and 7 more for the 7 registers mentioned above.
-When invoking a instruction using an Arm register that was would by a straight mapping of the calling convention be mapped to one of the above registers, or to a register without a corresponding one in RISC-V, the X22, X23, or X24 registers are used to hold them to operate on (since RISC-V does not allow direct operations
+When invoking an instruction using an Arm register that was would by a straight mapping of the calling convention be mapped to one of the above registers, or to a register without a corresponding one in RISC-V, the X22, X23, or X24 registers are used to hold them to operate on (since RISC-V does not allow direct operations